masaccio/picow_day_clock/README.md

 ![Example display icons](https://raw.githubusercontent.com/masaccio/picow_day_clock/main/images/icons-on-display.jpeg)

-If the LCD cannot be initializes, the clock prints diagnostics to `stdout` as a last resort.
+If the LCD cannot be initialized, the clock prints diagnostics to `stdout` as a last resort.

 ### Timezones